kubos/kubos/docs/kubos-design.rst

 KubOS uses a combination of Linux and U-boot to make up its operating system.

 Linux is a far more abstract OS than is typically used for satellite software, which does mean it is more resource intensive.
 But, as satellite on-board computers have become substantially more capable, the some (of the many) benefits of Linux start to become more important:

-- Services are completely portable between any KubOS supported OBC, requiring no code changes
+- Services are completely portable between any KubOS supported OBC, requiring no code changes.
-- Enables the ability to leverage the microservice architecture mentioned above, as it has the tools we need for process boundaries and controls
+- Enables the ability to leverage the microservice architecture mentioned above, as it has the tools we need for process boundaries and controls.
-- Leverage Linux's massive ecosystem of software, tooling, and experienced developers
+- Leverage Linux's massive ecosystem of software, tooling, and experienced developers.
-- Mature software already running on billions of systems
+- Mature software already running on billions of systems.

 Since Linux is far more complex, it does come with inherent risks, which KubOS combats by pairing it with U-boot.
 U-boot is a widely-used bootloader that manages the Linux kernel and the core of our system,